-- 1. If legally permissible, agencies should offer virtual hearings consistent with their needs, in accord with principles of fairness, efficiency, and with due regard for participant satisfaction.
-When considering whether and when to offer virtual hearings, agencies should consider, at a minimum, the following: - a.
+- 1. If legally permissible, agencies should offer virtual hearings consistent with their needs, in accord with principles of fairness and efficiency, and with due regard for participant satisfaction.
+In considering whether and when to offer virtual hearings, agencies should consider, at a minimum, the following: - a.
 Whether the nature and type of adjudicative proceedings are conducive to the use of virtual hearings and whether virtual hearings can be used without affecting the procedural fairness or substantive outcomes of cases; - b.
-Whether virtual hearings are likely to result in significant benefits for agency and non-agency participants, including improved access to justice, more efficient use of time for adjudicators and staff, reduced travel costs and delays, and reduced
+Whether virtual hearings are likely to result in significant benefits for agency and

-&lt;sup>17 This Recommendation does not take a position on when parties should be entitled to, or may request, an in-person hearing.
+18 This Recommendation does not take a position on when parties should be entitled to, or may request, an in-person hearing.